 SLAs, SLOs and SLIs all work together to uphold the contract and agreement between a service provider and a client.
 Below we’ll look at each term and see how it functions in the client–service provider relationship.

-SLA: As we mentioned above, a service level agreement is an obligation, or set of obligations made between a service provider and a client, which guarantees certain quality assurances concerning availability, responsibility, and other key metrics.
+SLA: An obligation, or set of obligations made between a service provider and a client, which guarantees certain quality assurances concerning availability, responsibility, and other key metrics.
 Different types of SLAs define various levels of agreements, including customer-based SLA, service-based SLA, and corporate-level SLA.
 SLOs, the next subsection of the SLA umbrella, often define SLAs.

-SLO: A service level objective is an important aspect of how we measure and maintain the obligations defined in an SLA.
+SLO: An important aspect of how we measure and maintain the obligations defined in an SLA.
 SLOs are essentially the percentage we place on specific metrics that demonstrate how effectively the agreements within an SLA are being upheld.
 SLOs are expressed through specific, concrete numerical percentiles that represent and measure the efficacy of a specific level of service.
 Those numbers are representative of the next sub-category, SLIs.

-SLI: A service level indicator is a specific metric that helps companies measure some aspect of the level of services to their customers.
+SLI: A specific metric that helps companies measure some aspect of the level of services to their customers.
 SLIs can help companies identify ongoing network issues and lead to more efficient recoveries.
 SLIs are typically measured as percentages, with 0% being terrible performance to 100% being perfect performance.
 SLIs are the foundation of SLOs, which aim to represent the objectives that an organization is aiming to uphold within its SLA.
-SLOs will determine which SLIs are critical to be measured and be used to demonstrate quality assurance.
+SLOs will determine which SLIs are critical to be measured and used to demonstrate quality assurance.

-Below are some common SLIs that make up the SLOs companies are measuring:
+Below are some common SLIs that comprise the SLOs companies are measuring:

 It’s important to remember that there are many types of SLOs that you can use to measure your quality of services.
 It’s best not to capitalize on each SLO at your disposal, but to narrow your focus down to the SLOs that matter most to your clients and users.
 Depending on your client/user, you might take a product-based approach, customer-service-based approach, or engineering approach.